ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Partly cloudy.
+         <h3>Overnight</h3>Partly cloudy.
 Low around 56, with temperatures rising to around 58 overnight.
-South wind 6 to 16 mph, with gusts as high
+South wind 7 to 16 mph, with gusts as high
          as 23 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A slight chance of showers and thunderstorms between 1pm and 3pm, then showers and thunderstorms likely.
-Mostly cloudy, with
+         <h3>Sunday</h3>Showers and thunderstorms after 1pm.
+Mostly cloudy.
+High near 70, with temperatures falling to around 67 in the afternoon.
-         a high near 70.
-South wind 18 to 26 mph, with gusts as high as 43 mph.
-Chance of precipitation is 70%.<br></div>
+         South southwest wind 18 to 24 mph, with gusts as high as 41 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>Showers and thunderstorms before 10pm, then rain and snow showers between 10pm and 1am.
+         <h3>Sunday Night</h3>Showers and thunderstorms before 10pm.
 Mostly cloudy.
-Low around 25, with
+Low around 25, with temperatures rising to around 29 overnight.
+West
-         temperatures rising to around 28 overnight.
-West wind around 23 mph, with gusts as high as 40 mph.
-Chance of precipitation is 80%.<br></div>
+         wind 22 to 25 mph, with gusts as high as 40 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Partly sunny, with a high near 33.
-West northwest wind 18 to 22 mph, with gusts as high as 38 mph.<br></div>
+         <h3>Monday</h3>Mostly cloudy, with a high near 34.
+West northwest wind 18 to 22 mph, with gusts as high as 36 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Mostly clear, with a low around 16.
-Northwest wind 7 to 17 mph, with gusts as high as 26 mph.<br></div>
+         <h3>Monday Night</h3>Mostly clear, with a low around 17.
+West northwest wind 7 to 17 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">